 Overcoming Stuttering, The Simon Sisters & Going Solo

-Contralto singer/songwriter Carly Simon was born June 25, 1945 (an early baby boomer baby) in New York City to wealthy parents with diverse cultural, literary and musical backgrounds.
+Contralto singer/songwriter Carly Elisabeth Simon was born June 25, 1943 (according to some sources, 1945) – in New York City to wealthy parents with diverse cultural, literary and musical backgrounds.
 Her German Jewish father Richard Simon was a pianist and co-founder of Simon & Schuster, the publishing company.
 Mom Andrea was a singer (and civil rights activist) with a Swiss German-Jewish and Spanish-Catholic background.
-Along with her older sisters (former opera singer Joanna b,.
-1940; Lucy B. 1943) and younger brother Peter (b.
-1947, a photographer), the Simon family summered on Martha’s Vineyard and the children were exposed to their wealthy parents diverse friends and New York City luminaries – lyricist Oscar Hammerstein and composer Richard Rodgers, writer and poet Max Eastman, journalist James Thurber, to name a few.
+Along with her older sisters (former opera singer Joanna, and Lucy) and younger brother Peter (a photographer), the Simon family summered on Martha’s Vineyard.
+The children were exposed to their wealthy parent’s diverse friends and New York City luminaries – lyricist Oscar Hammerstein and composer Richard Rodgers, writer and poet Max Eastman, and journalist James Thurber, to name a few.

 Carly Simon turned to songwriting and singing to overcome her stutter, which had started when she was 6.

 “I felt so strangulated talking that I did the natural thing, which is to write songs, because I could sing without stammering, as all stammerers can.”